 • The MN Dept. of Transportation provides resources on roundabouts.

-• A Roundabout Database (Kittelson & Associates, 2023) is an online inventory tracking roundabouts since 1999 across the world.
+• Roundabout Database (Kittelson & Associates, 2023) is an online inventory tracking roundabouts since 1999 across the world.

 Reduced Speed Limits: